What type of content do you primarily create?

 Name of company | Link to website | Name and jobt titles of interviewees | Contact info to schedule interview | Education, Tech, Agency, etc. | Products, features, services used | Key outcomes worth sharing | Potential, contacted, scheduled, interviewed, etc. |

-2. Schedule interviews
+2. Schedule customer interviews

 While some customers might be excited about the chance to be featured, others might appreciate a tangible incentive that can range from: